franzbu/EnhancedSpaces.spoon/README.md

 So who is EnhancedSpaces for?
 It has been made for users who want to use multiple screens on a single display and want an efficient and customizable application to manage them.

+There are others space managers out there.
+What sets EnhancedSpaces apart is that it gives the user full control of window sizing and positioning.

 EnhancedSpaces has increased my productivity in macOS.
 May it do the same for you.